-Prerequisite course work is completed in accordance with the College of Liberal Arts and Sciences’ General Education Program, including the required courses for Radiation Sciences outlined in the UI General Catalog.
+Prerequisite course work is completed in accordance with the College of Liberal Arts and Sciences' General Education Program, including the required courses for Radiation Sciences outlined in the UI General Catalog.

-During the fall semester of their first year, eligible students may apply to an area of specialization in one of these Carver College of Medicine programs:
+During the fall semester of their first year, students may be eligible to apply to an area of specialization in one of these three-year tracks:

 - Radiologic Technology (RT) and Computed Tomography (CT)

 - Radiologic Technology (RT) and Magnetic Resonance Imaging (MRI)

-During the fall semester of their second year, eligible students may apply to the Carver College of Medicine Radiation Therapy (RTT) program.
+During the fall semester of their second year, students may be eligible to apply to a two-year track:

 See Radiation Sciences in the UI General Catalog for additional information.

 Admission Requirements Tabs

-Iowa graduates have excellent job placement rates ranging from 86-100 percent, depending on their area of study, and our Pomerantz Career Center offers multiple resources to help students find internships and jobs.
+Iowa graduates have excellent job placement rates ranging from 86-100 percent, depending on their area of study, and our Pomerantz Career Center offers multiple resources to help students find jobs.

 The career outlook for radiation sciences graduates is bright and the majority of students are employed shortly after graduation.
 Graduates generally find jobs in hospitals, clinics, imaging centers, and physicians’ offices.
 With experience, and sometimes additional education, they may find related jobs in management, sales, education, or as application specialists.